 Call for Contributions

-Authors are invited to submit their manuscripts on topics related to the scope of the conference (see below).
-All papers will be double-blind peer-reviewed by Programme Committee members.
+Authors are invited to submit manuscripts on topics related to the conference’s scope (see below).
+All manuscripts will be peer-reviewed by members of the Programme Committee.

 - Best practice papers/country reports/experience reports